labibashayetreen/PolyCystic-Ovary-Syndrome-Diagnosis-/README.md

 ## Dataset

 This project relies on the [Polycystic Ovary Syndrome (PCOS) Dataset], a comprehensive collection of physical and clinical parameters related to PCOS and infertility issues.
-The data were sourced from 10 different hospitals across Kerala, India.
+The data were sourced from 10 different hospitals across Kerala, India

-### Dataset Details

-- **Name:** Polycystic Ovary Syndrome (PCOS) Dataset
-- **Source:** Collected from 10 hospitals across Kerala, India
-- **Purpose:** Diagnosis of PCOS and infertility-related issues

 ### References